Getting SEA Games ready

 Ceej Tantengco presented on podcasting – inspired by attending the first WINS workshop, the broadcaster started 'Go Hard Girls' which is a podcast about women's sport.

-The journalists from both countries put their new-found skills to the test when reporting on the SEA Games from November 30 to December 11 in the Philippines.
+The journalists from both countries will put their new-found skills to the test when reporting on the SEA Games, which started November 30 in the Philippines.